-- Use the on-chip real-time clock (RTC) oscillator with an external 32.768-kHz crystal connected to the RTC_XI and RTC_XO pins.
-The system clock generator can generate up to 134 MHz with the RTC oscillator input (Note: CV{DD} must be 1.4 V when SYSCLK > 120 MHz).
-To generate higher frequency (SYSCLK > 134 MHz), CLKIN must be selected as the clock source of the system clock generator. - Use an external 11.2896-, 12.0-, or 12.288-MHz LVCMOS clock input fed into the CLKIN pin that operates at the same voltage as the DV{DDIO} supply (1.8-, 2.5-, 2.75-, or 3.3-V).
+- Use the on-chip real-time clock (RTC) oscillator with an external 32.768-kHz crystal connected to the • RTC XI and RTC XO pins. - Use an external 11.2896-, 12.0-, or 12.288-MHz LVCMOS clock input fed into the CLKIN pin that operates at the same voltage as the DV{DDIO} supply (1.8-, 2.5-, 2.75-, or 3.3-V).

-The CLK_SEL pin determines which input is used as the clock source for the system clock generator.
+The CLK SEL pin determines which input is used as the clock source for the system clock generator.
 For more details, see Section 3.5.1, Device and Peripheral Configurations at Device Reset.
 The crystal for the RTC oscillator is not required if CLKIN is used as the system reference clock; however, the RTC must still be powered by an external power source.
 None of the on-chip LDOs can power CV{DDRTC}.
 The RTC registers starting at I/O address 1900h will not be accessible without an RTC clock.
-This includes the RTC Power Management Register which provides control to WAKEUP and RTC_CLKOUT pins.
+This includes the RTC Power Management Register which provides control to the on-chip LDOs and WAKEUP and RTC CLKOUT pins.
 Section 5.4.1, Real-Time Clock (RTC) On-Chip Oscillator With External Crystal provides more details on using the RTC on-chip oscillator with an external crystal.
 Section 5.4.2, CLKIN Pin With LVCMOS-Compatible Clock Input provides details on using an external LVCMOS-compatible clock input fed into the CLKIN pin.

-Additionally, the USB requires a reference clock generated using a dedicated on-chip oscillator with a 12-MHz external crystal connected to the USB_MXI and USB_MXO pins.
+Additionally, the USB requires a reference clock generated using a dedicated on-chip oscillator with a 12-MHz external crystal connected to the USB MXI and USB MXO pins.
 The USB reference clock is not required if the USB peripheral is not being used.
 Section 5.4.3, USB On-Chip Oscillator With External Crystal provides details on using the USB on-chip oscillator with an external crystal.